Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Future of Bitcoin Price

 Bitcoin is influenced by a number of fundamental and technical factors: halving, macroeconomic environment, media hype, and policies.
 As a decentralized and limited-supply digital currency, Bitcoin is a risky asset.
-As institutional investors and governments increasingly take an interest in Bitcoin, its future could be stable or continue to be highly volatile.
+With institutional investors and governments increasingly interested in Bitcoin, its future could be stable or continue to be highly volatile.

 Despite the many changes taking place, Bitcoin remains a speculative asset, and those investing in it need to be prepared to face both the positive and negative consequences of its volatility.